-3.58 The gently sloping, south facing Dip Slope provide many of the Provisioning Services within the National Park.
+3.58 The gently sloping, south facing Dip Slope provide many of the provisioning services within the National Park.
 This includes viticulture, cereal production, sheep grazing and both beef and dairy cattle.
-The underlying chalk aquifers provide the same Regulatory and Provisioning Services described for the Scarp Slope.
+The underlying chalk aquifers provide the same regulating and provisioning services described for the Scarp Slope.
 There are a number of notable attractions on the Dip Slope that provide world famous cultural services such as Glyndebourne, home to the world famous opera festival.